emmartins/quickstart/ejb-remote/README.md

 What is it?
 -----------

 This example shows how to access an EJB from a remote Java client application.
-It demonstrates the use of *EJB 3.1* and *JNDI* in *JBoss Enterprise Application Platform 6* or *JBoss WildFly*.
+It demonstrates the use of *EJB 3.1* and *JNDI* in *JBoss WildFly*.

 There are two components to this example: